-Junior Surf - athletes between 5 & 13 years old Active - lifeguard

-Associate - use of Club's facilities, participate in programmes, vote at AGM, can be elected on Committee Social - participate in social programmes & activities, use of some facilities

-2.4 Sunday Junior Surf Club Days - start time 10am (Ocean's Squad 9am)
+- Junior Surf athletes between 5 & 13 years old - Active lifeguard - Associate use of Club's facilities, participate in programmes, vote at AGM, can be elected onto Board and Junior Surf Committee - Social participate in social programmes & activities, enjoy the The Deck Kitchen & Bar d.
+Sunday Junior Surf Club days - start time 10am

 An attendance register (roll) is marked every Junior Surf day.
 This is not only a health and safety regulation but also has a bearing on many Club awards.
 You need to have attended at least 4 Junior Surf Club days to compete in our Waihi Beach Junior Surf Club Champs and we refer to these rolls to check that information.

 Please make sure you are marked on the roll every Junior Surf day you attend, even if you arrive late.
 Everyone must sign out prior to leaving the beach as this is part of our Water Safety Plan.